rubensworks/process-sparql-benchmark-results.js/README.md

                                    use                                  [string]
       --overrideQueryLabels        Comma-separated list of query labels to use [string]
+      --zeroReplacement            If zero values occur, what values they should be replaced with        [number] [default: 0]
       --svg                        If the tex file should be converted to svg via the tex2svg command
                                                       [boolean] [default: false]
+      --metric                     The metric to plot
+                    [string] [choices: "time", "httpRequests"] [default: "time"]
+      --relative                   If the maximum value per query should be set to 1, and all other values made relative to that.              [boolean] [default: false]
 ```

 #### 2.1.2.
 Query result arrival times